abhchand/georgia-2020-runoff-faq/README.md

 You have 2 options -

 * You can drop off your ballot at a dropbox anytime before 7PM on Jan 5, 2021.
 You can find a [list of dropboxes near you here](https://www.ajc.com/politics/where-are-absentee-ballot-drop-boxes-in-metro-atlanta/YWWVPFUDFZF5ZB6JLH5S33UIEU/).
 * You can return your ballot via USPS mail.
-It must arrive before 7PM on Jan 5, 2021
+It must arrive before 7PM on Jan 5, 2021.
+It is heavily recommended you mail your ballot by Dec 15 to gurantee it reaches in time.

 ### Can I vote Early in-Person?
 Where do I vote?